rationalagents/gemstateio-groups/README.md

 ## Mission
 gemstate.io's mission is to foster connections between people creating things with technology in Idaho.

 gemstateio-groups feeds the mission by providing data on tech meetups/conferences/hackathons happening in Idaho.

-We want people meeting and doing great things with reckless abandon, but they needn't do it alone.
+We want people doing great things with reckless abandon, but they needn't do it alone.

 Reckful abandon is also OK.

 ## Get the data!